home home lake superior communties

 Richards, C. and G. Host.
 1994.
 Water Resources Bulletin 30: 729-738.

-[Available for purchase at American Water Resources Association.]
+[Available at American Water Resources Association.]

 Simulating Effects of Landscape Composition and Structure on Stream Water Quality in Forested Watersheds.